SECURITYMADEINLU/DNS_WS/README.md

 image source: m.farcot - securitymadein.lu

 ## Step 2:
+-
+  - [OBJJECTIVE 1] Vulgarize functionning of DNS.
+- [MEAN 1]Use real postal mail analogy.
+Relate to IP adresses.
+How can the computer find the right server?
 - Children can create their own website
 - Children have to pitch their website in a hackathon style
 - Children have to vote for the best project